Bartholomey/the_lake_redoubt/julija/04_chapter_four.md

 My reply: “You really like the Fortress, don’t you?
 Despite all the stab-wounds in my heart ...
 I still want to be me.
 I don’t want to be anyone else; I don’t envy anyone else.
 Frankly, I find most people quite preposterous.”

-**49**
+**48**

 Had I said, “Don’t coddle me.
-Be my adversary.
+Be a worthy adversary.
 Attack me!! – If only for a short period of time,” what would have your attacks looked like?”

-*Symmetry Stranger responds with eight attacks, the last of which is the most striking: the Red Fortress has indeed judged me.*
+*Symmetry Stranger responds with eight attacks, the last of which is the most striking: the Red Fortress indeed judged me.*

 My reply: “Yes ...
 You are like a computer opponent in chess that cannot be beat.
 I am indeed broken beyond redemption and belief.
 Yes, I am too fragile to make a counter-attack upon your Earth-shattering onslaught.
 But I think I can still stand while bearing all these old and new wounds.”